 Example 2: Sharon is a single mother who has three children.
 Tom, who is fourteen, Chloe who is eleven and Connor who is six.
 Sharon is entitled to one bedroom for herself, one bedroom for Chloe and one bedroom for Tom and Connor to share.
 This means any housing benefit she is entitled to will be based on the Local Housing Allowance rate for three bedrooms.

 How is housing benefit paid under the LHA rules?

-You will usually get housing benefit paid to you and you will have to pay your landlord.
+You will usually get the housing benefit paid to you and it is up to you to pay your landlord.
 It must be paid into a bank or building society account and will be paid every four weeks in arrears.

 As a tenant you are responsible for paying your rent to your landlord.
 It is important that you pay your rent on time to avoid losing your home.
 If you do not pay the rent your landlord may apply to the council to have your benefit paid directly to them.

 I don't have a bank account.
 What can I do?

 The council and the Government are promoting the use of basic bank accounts for tenants receiving benefit.
 The use of standing orders and direct debits are an easy and effective way of managing money and mean that you don't need to wait for a cheque to clear.